BreakoutRoom4/SubHub/README.md

 * List Viewer of different livestreams
 * A search feature for livestreams
 * An ADD stream/follow button
+* sign in with youtube/google services
+* sync up with youtube/google services

 **Optional Nice-to-have Stories**

-* User sign in from youtube
-* Create a profile page
+* Create a profile page/customize
+* different "hubs" where user can designate their own groups of youtubers/streamers to watch (ex: i create a tab for specifically minecraft streamers that i follow, etc)
+* notifications on/off option for tabs/streamers

 ### 2. Screen Archetypes

 * Login to Youtube
-   * Register - User signs up or logs into their accoun
+   * Register - User signs up or logs into their account
 * List of Views
    * 2x1 view of livestreams
 * Search bar
-   * searh anf filter new live streams
+   * search and filter new live streams
 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)